 - Nervous system involvement is responsible for a significant amount of disability in this condition.
 Common features are chronic/recurrent pain, fatigue and headaches.

 - Proprioceptive impairment can lead to reduced position sense with stumbling, clumsiness, increased tendency to falls and possible dyspraxia.

-- Psychological symptoms such as anxiety and panic disorders are features of many types of EDS but are particularly common in the hypermobile type.
+- Psychological symptoms such as anxiety and panic disorders are features of many types of EDS but are particularly common in the EDS-HT.
 Imaging studies suggest this may be associated with changes to brain structure.

 - Cardiovascular involvement may include mild cardiac valve regurgitation and aortic root dilatation.
 Postural tachycardia may reflect a cardiac autonomic dysfunction.

 - Autonomic dysfunction can present with atypical chest pain, palpitations at rest or with exertion, or orthostatic intolerance.
 In some individuals, tachycardia can develop on assuming the upright posture.
 This is known as postural orthostatic tachycardia syndrome (POTS).

 - Connective tissue abnormalities of the lungs may lead to pulmonary complications such as persistent asthmatic symptoms, associated with increased lung volumes, impaired gas exchange and an increased tendency of both the lower and upper airways to collapse.

 - Gastrointestinal symptoms, more common in patients with EDS-HT, include chronic (slow transit) constipation, hiatus hernia, Crohn's disease, faecal incontinence, rectal evacuatory dysfunction and functional gastrointestinal disorder.

 - Gynaecological involvement may include irregular menses, menorrhagia, metrorrhagia, severe dysmenorrhoea and pelvic prolapse.

 EDS classic form (formerly known as types I and II)